aurotripathy/sushi-detector/README.md

 ## Sushi Detector

-This project segments a variety of sushi pieces from the background.
+This project segments from the background, a variety of sushi pieces.
 It can be used for counting the flavors of sushi items.

 It uses [Detectron2](https://github.com/facebookresearch/detectron2 "Detectron2") a PyTorch-powered  object detection and segmentation framework.
 Detectron2 is designed to support research and production needs.
 As of this post, it is at version 0.1 yet it appears to be mature (presumable becasue it is a rewrite in PyaTorch).
 So expect a lot when it does get mature.